libretro/docs/docs/guides/launch-content.md

 ### Playing

-Well done, you have finally launched your first game with RetroArch!
+Well done, you have finally launched your first game with RetroArch.

 If you setup your controller take note of the RetroPad concept.
 With this you will not have to setup a controller for each console, instead the RetroPad will adapt depending on what console your playing.